 Do You Know a “40 Under 40” AMT?

 ARSA’s commitment to building the aviation maintenance workforce of the future means celebrating the excellence of the men and women who already keep the world safely in flight.
-The association encourages its members to celebrate outstanding personnel through Aircraft Maintenance Technology Magazine’s 2020 “40 under 40” Awards, which recognizes young aviation professionals on whom the flying world will depend for decades.
+The association encourages its members to celebrate outstanding personnel through Aircraft Maintenance Technology Magazine’s 2022 “40 under 40” Awards, which recognize young aviation professionals on whom the flying world will depend for decades.

 Criteria for selection include job commitment, industry involvement and contribution, professional achievement and innovation.
-Anyone working in any aviation maintenance field who will be 39 years old or younger on June 30, 2020 is eligible for nomination.
-Winners will be featured in the magazine’s August/September issue and celebrated on AviationPros.com.
+Anyone working in any aviation maintenance field who will be 39 years old or younger on March 30, 2022 is eligible for nomination.
+Winners will be featured in the magazine’s July/August issue and celebrated on AviationPros.com.

 “What we need is to do every single day what AMT Magazine is doing … show off what’s great about aviation,” Levanto said in 2019.
 “Whether it’s impressive people (hello NextGen honorees!), interesting challenges, advanced technology, worldwide travel opportunities, or the allure of really, really important work, there is so much in which we can take pride.”